michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0015.md

 - v: give birth to a litter of animals
 - n: conveyance consisting of a chair or bed carried on two poles by bearers
 ### Family
-litter: littered, litterer, littering, litters+;littered: unlittered;litterer: litterers
+- litter: littered, litterer, littering, litters+
+- littered: unlittered
+- litterer: litterers
 ### Examples
 - Nationwide, sales of kitty litter approached $2.9 billion last year.
 - Steady demand for kitty litter helped Wyo-Ben and other bentonite miners through the downturn.